 In the curriculum, introduced three new courses:

 Researched electronic design automation for signal processing and communication systems in Prof. Edward A. Lee's Ptolemy Project.
-Prototyped research ideas in the Ptolemy Classic software environment, an electronic design automation tool for system specification, simulation, and synthesis, and in the Signal Processing Packages for Mathematica.
+Prototyped research ideas in the Ptolemy software environment, an electronic design automation tool for system specification, simulation, and synthesis, and in the Signal Processing Packages for Mathematica.
 Developed methods for designing two-dimensional rational decimators, rearranging operators in algorithms to optimize implementation, and optimizing pole-zero locations of analog filters.
-Developed seamless Ptolemy Classic interfaces to MATLAB for system simulation and numeric parameter calculations, and to Mathematica for system optimization and symbolic parameter calculations.
+Developed seamless Ptolemy software environment interfaces to MATLAB for system simulation and numeric parameter calculations, and to Mathematica for system optimization and symbolic parameter calculations.
+(In 1998, the Ptolemy software environment was renamed Ptolemy Classic.)
 Helped develop a sophomore course Introduction to Real-Time Digital Systems.
 Wrote proposals, developed software, and directed student research.

-Taught Noise Analysis of Communication Systems, a senior class.
+Taught senior undergraduate course entitled Noise Analysis of Communication Systems.
 Topics included signals, systems, transforms, analog modulation, probability, random processes, AM/FM noise analysis, sampling, quantization, pulse modulation, digital modulation, and digital noise analysis.

 Integrated symbolic algebra into signals and systems courses, and developed laboratories for Algorithms in C. Assisted in classes and laboratories on algorithms, C, MATLAB and signal processing.
 Won an Outstanding Teaching Assistant award.

 Conducted doctoral research in formalizing simplification and rearrangement rules for multidimensional multirate systems and encoding the rules by computer.